web3data/web3data-js/CONTRIBUTING.md

 # Basic quality checks

 Please ensure that all tests pass before submitting changes.
-Most projects have a full test suite that are automatically run as part of the default phase of the Maven lifecycle (`mvn package` or `mvn install`).
+Most projects have a full test suite that are automatically run as part of the default phase of the npm lifecycle (`npm install`).

-They can also be run individually: unit tests with `mvn test` and integration tests with `mvn verify`.
+They can also be run individually: unit tests with `npm run test`.

-We follow the default Google code formatting style, please make sure to follow and adhere to these conventions when submitting code.
+We follow the default Airbnb code formatting style, please make sure to follow and adhere to these conventions when submitting code.

 # Submitting Changes